 We understand that you, as a parent or guardian, have concerns about your writer’s safety and supervision during the Studio.
 We hope the following information will answer most of your questions.
-If you can’t find the information you need then please contact us at (319) 335-4209 or by email: email@example.com The Studio also has a print catalog that we would be glad to send along.
+If you can’t find the information you need then please contact us at (319) 335-4209 or by email: firstname.lastname@example.org.

 A great deal of your young writer’s time will be spent in scheduled activities.
 Workshops and seminars take up most of each day.
 Nightly outings and activities take place in groups and are supervised by counselors and/or teachers.
 Older students may find the level of supervision somewhat restrictive, but we believe it is necessary for the comfort of the student population as a whole.

 What are the rules?
 The rules are a set of operating instructions delineating appropriate and acceptable behavior at the Studio.
 When your young writer is accepted to the Studio, he or she will be sent two copies of the Studio’s rules.
 We ask that you review the rules with your writer and that you both sign a copy indicating that you have gone over the rules and agree to abide by them while at the Studio.
 Send the signed copy back to the Studio and keep the other copy for your records.
 Students who break the rules as outlined in the agreement may be expelled from the program and sent home at their parents’ expense.
 Some of the rules are:

 -Smoking and/or the use of alcohol, illegal substances, or un-prescribed medications is strictly prohibited.

 -Nightly room check-in and morning roll call are mandatory.